EricPacefactory/Stitcher/README.md

 `sudo apt install ranger`

-The gui version of this tool relies on [tkinter]([TkInter - Python Wiki](https://wiki.python.org/moin/TkInter)).
+The gui version of this tool relies on [tkinter](https://wiki.python.org/moin/TkInter).
 On Ubuntu, this can be installed as follows:

 `sudo apt install python3-tk`